Proactive InterferenceEarly years students in blue jumpers and white polos engaging with learning stations, focusing on building block activities

 Psychologists have been trying to find out what makes people forget just as much as they are keen to know what makes people remember.
 Various different theories describing why people forget have been put forwarded.

 According to the interference theory, people may fail to retrieve details from their long-term memory because competing 'chunks' of information interfere.
+This is particularly problematic because interference affects working memory, making it harder for students to process new information effectively.

 When several pieces of information compete in people’s long-term memory, particularly if details are similar, this results in some information being either hard to remember or totally forgotten.